 Rhinitis may be further classified as follows:

-Acute rhinitis is characterized by congestion, nasal discharge (watery-to-thick, mostly clear or gray), sore throat, malaise/fatigue and cough.
+This is characterized by congestion, nasal discharge (watery-to-thick, mostly clear or gray), sore throat, malaise/fatigue and cough.
 Adults may experience 3 episodes per year and children can experience 4–6 episodes (or more) per year.
 Symptoms initially include some nasal congestion and thin nasal discharge, often with a scratchy or sore throat.
 Over several days, the nasal congestion typically worsens and the nasal discharge becomes more viscous, but within a week, symptoms spontaneously start to improve.
 Numerous viruses (including rhinovirus, parainfluenza, influenza, adenovirus, and others) cause this condition.
 Acute rhinitis is self-limiting, and treatment is usually supportive (rest; fluids; OTC medications, like ibuprofen, acetaminophen, decongestants, mucolytic agents, and nasal saline sprays).
 In a very small percentage of case (2–5% approximately), acute rhinitis is the precursor to acute bacterial rhinosinusitis.

-Symptoms of allergic rhinitis include congestion, sneezing, itchy nose, and watery nasal discharge.
+Symptoms include congestion, sneezing, itchy nose, and watery nasal discharge.
 In many patients, the sensation of itchy, watery eyes is a major issue.
 The mechanism for allergic rhinitis is an IgE-mediated hypersensitivity reaction against inhaled allergens.
 Allergic rhinitis may be classified as seasonal (if the allergens occur during specific seasons), perennial (if the allergens occur throughout the entire year), or mixed (if both seasonal and perennial allergens are involved).
 Diagnosis of allergic rhinitis is based upon clinical history, physical examination, and allergy testing.
 Treatment options include avoidance of relevant allergens, topical nasal steroids, systemic antihistamines, topical antihistamines, and decongestants.
 For more info on allergic rhinitis, click here.

 Non-allergic rhinitis with eosinophilia (NARES) is characterized by symptoms of paroxysmal sneezing, watery rhinitis, and nasal itchiness.
 Symptoms are very similar to allergic rhinitis; however, detailed allergy evaluation of patients with NARES fails to identify a relevant inhaled allergen.
 In NARES, the secretions contain numerous eosinophils (a type of inflammatory cell), and the nasal lining demonstrates a dense infiltrate of eosinophils.
 NARES has been associated with ASA triad.
 Treatment with topical nasal steroids often produces a dramatic reduction in symptoms.